CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-4.md

 Some prefer the *parameters file*-approach, because you can set up parameter files for different environments, e.g. azuredeploy.params.**DEV**.json, azuredeploy.params.**TEST**.json, azuredeploy.params.**PROD**.json.

-Warning: There exist two modes, how you can deploy an ARM template:
+**Warning**: There exist two modes, how you can deploy an ARM template:

-- Complete – resources that are not present in the template, but do exist in the resource group, are deleted.
+- **Complete** – resources that are not present in the template, but do exist in the resource group, are deleted.
-- Incremental – resources that are not present in the template, but exist in the resource group, remain unchanged.
+- **Incremental** – resources that are not present in the template, but exist in the resource group, remain unchanged.

 ## Automatically set configuration properties in Web / Function Apps ##